4d/docs/website/translated_docs/es/ORDA/glossary.md

 ## ds

 `ds` is the 4D language command that returns a [datastore](dsMapping.md#datastore) object reference.
-It matches the datastore available upon the 4D main database.
+Coincide con el datastore disponible en la base de datos principal 4D.

 ## Entity

 An entity is an object that corresponds to a dataclass model.
-An entity contains the same attributes as the dataclass.
+Una entidad contiene los mismos atributos que la dataclass.

 An entity can be seen as an instance of the dataclass, like a record of the table matching the dataclass in its associated datastore.
 Sin embargo, una entidad también contiene los datos relacionados.
 The purpose of the entity is to manage data (create, update, delete).